hammingweight/gangplank/examples/train/README.md

-# Training/Testing a Model
+# Training a Model
-## What is a Prometheus Pushgateway?
+## Gangplank and the Prometheus Pushgateway
+Gangplank needs a Prometheus Pushgateway to expose training (and testing) metrics.
+Monitoring systems can be push- or pull-based.
 Prometheus pulls metrics from services or infrastructure at configured intervals.
 Batch jobs and other ephemeral processes are not well-suited to having metrics pulled.
 To allow ephemeral processes to store metrics in Prometheus, the pushgateway was created; processes push metrics to the gateway and Prometheus scrapes the gateway instead of the process.
-Machine learning training and testing jobs are ephemeral and, so, the idiomatic way for them to store metrics is for them to push metrics
+Machine learning training and testing jobs are ephemeral and, so, the idiomatic way to store training metrics in
-(like loss, accuracy or mean absolute error) to a gateway.
+Prometheus is for Gangplank to push the metrics (like loss, accuracy or mean absolute error) to a gateway.

 ## The Gangplank `TrainTestExporter` Class
 A `TrainTestExporter` object pushes training and testing metrics to a pushgateway.
 The class's constructor